The alternative residence permit for exchange students from Canada, Australia or New Zealand

 - The Visa Office is not allowed to act on your behalf in this procedure, so you will have to do it all by yourself.

 - Your residence permit is valid for a maximum of one year.
 Once applied for it cannot be extended.

 - It is a single opportunity.
 Once used, you can never apply for this same permit again.

 These are also reasons why the Dutch embassies in Canada, Australia and New-Zealand have frequently discouraged the use of the WHP and WHS for an exchange study period.
 So if you wish to use this option, we strongly advise you to not consult the Dutch embassy on this subject and simply travel to the Netherlands with all required documents.

-Please note that contrary to what the title of the program may suggest, you do not have to work, but you can if you want to.
+Please note: Contrary to what the title of the programme may suggest, you do not have to work, but you can if you want to.

 You must meet the following conditions and hold the following documents in order to take part in the WHP or WHS:

 - You must be at least 18 years of age and you cannot be older than 30 years of age.